 CMOS Galaksija

 Galaksija is a small home microcomputer designed in 1983 in Belgrade by Voja Antonić.
 Meant as a DIY computer it was later also manufactured on production lines and was the most popular domestic home computer.
-Original circuit is based on a Zilog Z80 microprocessor and requires no application-specific integrated circuits, implementing the digital circuit with general purpose discreet logic chips.
+Original circuit is based on a Zilog Z80 microprocessor and requires no application-specific integrated circuits, implementing the digital circuit with general purpose discrete logic chips.

 For anyone wanting to build a Galaksija today the original design has a number of problems.
 It's based on obsolete 74LS logic, which is hard to buy these days.
 The circuit also depends on a few unspecified signal timing details of the Z80 microprocessor, meaning that it will not work with all Z80 CPUs you can get today.